 See our capabilities in action in this recent case study about SAIC OMT for MG Motors.
 We harnessed design insights to create a brand new HMI experience that’s already available in the market.
 Dig into this case study and see more about what Star can do to help achieve your Automotive & Mobility goals.

-As Lead Product Designer at Star, Tobias Skuhra leads cross-disciplinary product development and design projects with Star’s international clients across Health, Automotive and Consumer Electronics.
+As Design Director at Star, Tobias Skuhra leads cross-disciplinary product development and design projects with Star’s international clients across Health, Automotive and Consumer Electronics.
 Tobias has 12+ years of holistic design experience, including at IXDS(now a part of PWC) and Fluid Design.
 In his current role, he provides direction, management and mentorship for the design team and supports the studio’s performance and growth within the German leadership team.

 In his 20 years of work experience in product and service design, and design leadership, Antonio has global experience across automotive & mobility, energy, retail, banking, healthcare, and fashion collaborating with clients to help them through their transformation and innovation processes.
 Antonio leads the ‘Inclusive Design’ course at the Politecnico di Milano and is a strong supporter of Design Ethics and the impact of design on human beings over time.